-Before beginning, make sure each piece is free of dust and debris.
-A tack clothis great to use to get rid of dust and debris.
+First, make sure each piece is free of dust and debris.
+A tack cloth is great to use to get rid of dust and debris.

-I recommend 2 coats of semi-gloss or satin paint of your choice.
-Semi gloss and satin will help protect the chair from the elements and wear/tear.
-Use Mardi Gras colors for some extra flare.
+Lastly, I recommend 2 coats of semi-gloss or satin paint of your choice.

 Next, Drill the pilot holes while the pieces are next to one another and line up.